 People respond to loss in different ways and develop their own coping mechanisms that help them deal with their grief.
 When you lose a loved one, the emotional impact can be too intense for people to handle without something to ease their feelings.
 Death and loss are some of the most painful trials that people can go through and it is common to cope with that pain through self-medication.

-However, numbing your pain with alcohol or drugs will only make the situation worse in the end as it can cause emotions to intensify.
+However, numbing your pain with alcohol or drugs will only make the situation worse in the end as it can cause emotions to intensify along with other symptoms of alcoholism.
 Self-medication can also turn into a cycle that leads to issues of addiction.
 Dealing with both grief and addiction is a complex issue that requires treatment and professional help.

 How Grief Affects Mental Health